The Aluminum Plant – Pilea cadierei [py-LEE-uh kad-ee-AIR-eye] is a bushy little plant with distinct markings on the

 If grown outdoors, give it partial shade.
 Be careful as too much shade will make the plant weak.

 Overall, the aluminum plant thrives in temperatures between 60 – 70° degrees Fahrenheit.
 It should be a little cooler in the winter and a little warmer during the summer.

 Watering and Feeding

 The aluminum plant is easy to care for and this house plant requires lots of moisture.
 Keep the soil moist and do not allow the soil to dry out.

 During the warmer months, plants need water two to three times per week.

-Use liquid fertilizer once per week during the summer.
+Use liquid water soluble fertilizer once per week during the summer growing season.